BornaV/Der-Verruckte-Labyrinth/README.md

 # Der-Verruckte-Labyrinth
-Part of a group project for the Object Oriented Programing
+Part of a group project for the Object Oriented Programing as Team 130